katarinaholtz/Intro-To-IM/April7/README.md

 For some reason there was a white outline on the balls when they were in the purple box, despite a noStroke(); I ended up just making stroke(purple) and that got rid of the problem, but it would be nice to know what the issue there is.

+**Not placing balls in square**

+Because of the limitations of the random() when creating the array and populating with objects in setup, I couldn't figure out how to get the balls to NOT appear in the box when the game starts.